berryywise/berryywise/README.md

 # About Me:
 Hey there!
 My name is Berry.
 A self taught React/NodeJS full stack developer from The Netherlands.

-I have been teaching myself web development for about 1.5 years now with The Odin Project as my main curriculum.

 # Projects: